Gor Mahia F.C.: 1970s

 Gor Mahia won the league title in their inaugural season in 1968 with legendary Kenyan striker William Ouma "Chege" scoring 19 goals.
 They would win the league title for the second time in 1974.
 In 1976, Gor Mahia became the first Kenyan football club to win the National League unbeaten, thanks to the exploits of playmaker Allan Thigo who also acted as a coach.
 He was ably assisted by stars such as Festus Nyakota, James Ogolla and new recruits Jerry Imbo who had been recruited from Black Mamba and legendary goal poacher Maurice Ochieng who had been recruited from Kenya Police.
 Goalkeeper George Ayuka was in sensational form throughout the season.
 Maurice Ochieng finished as leading scorer in the league with 18 goals, ahead of the legendary William "Chege" Ouma who scored 16.
-The 1976 is one of the strongest the club had ever fielded.
+The 1976 squad was one of the strongest the club had ever fielded.
 It included such stars as Masanta Osoro, Paul "Cobra" Oduwa, Festus Nyakota, Duncan Aluko and Duncan Migan, all of whom played for the national team at one point.
 The former Minister for Roads and Transport Chris Obure also played for Gor in their inaugural season in 1968 and 1969.

 In the 1979 African Cup Winners' Cup final, Gor Mahia faced Canon Yaounde of Cameroun, the defending champions.
-Over confidence played a part in Gor Mahia losing the 1st leg 0–2.
-Lack of experience took its toll as Gor Mahia inexplicably lost the second league 0–6.
-There were unconfirmed rumours that some players had been bribed.
+Gor Mahia lost the first leg 0–2 and were then beaten 0–6 in the second leg, with unconfirmed reports suggesting some players had accepted bribes.